-This supporting group does a group mentoring by discussing about the current issues and challenges.
-Based on the challenges, they provide strategic advices and information to each other.
+This supporting group does a group mentoring by discussing the current issues and challenges.
+Based on the challenges, they provide strategic advice and information to each other.

 Peer mentoring not only increased the relationship of the employees but also help the company in being productive.

 Moreover, it also provides elasticity in of the group i.e. any employee of different rank can form a group of the similar level people and find a definite solution.

 Group mentoring is also called as team mentoring.
 Here, a senior worker guides all the junior mentees in a group.
 These groups of junior mentees go through a timely scheduled meeting, once a week or month.
 This method helps in improving and getting familiar with the company environment.

 Moreover, the timely meeting in a group also increases the motivating factor in the trainees.
 These meeting sometimes include a structural outline like the formal way of mentoring.

 However, an informal mentoring method is also put to work at times.
 Here, the competitive spirit of working and striving better is encouraged due to the majority of the trainees.